amael-ls/template_PhD_bio2020_udes/README.md

 Lualatex has also many other advantages, see https://ctan.org/pkg/lualatex-doc.
 Note that by changing few packages (polyglossia for instance) and few options, you can easily get back to ```pdflatex```

 ## Comments
-All these comments are in the main.tex file.
+Most of these comments are in the main.tex file.
 I just copy-paste them for ease of read
 1. To stop numbering the lines, deactivate ```\linenumbers``` (activated after loading the package lineno)
 2. To make the index, you need to compile first with ```lualatex``` (or ```pdflatex``` if you modified the template) and then use ```makeindex```.
 Example:
 	```